matdombrock/audio_playlist/README.md

 # audio_playlist
-An HTML5/JS Dynamic Playlist System for Audio
+An JS/HTML5 Dynamic Playlist System for Audio.

+This is a total reimplementation of the HTML5 audio ```controls``` interface since the official ```controls``` element is not very easy to work with.

+Right now this serves as a simpler (less generalized) & more steamlined alternative to [Amplitude.js](https://github.com/521dimensions/amplitudejs).

 Everything outside of the ```app``` directory serves as a demo implementation.